Install SourceVault

 open ~/Applications/SourceVault.app

-sourcevault app creates a real macOS app that opens your dashboard — a Dock icon from day one.
-Prefer the browser? open http://localhost:9000 lands in the same dashboard, where Chrome/Edge show an install icon in the address bar (or Settings → About → Install app) and Safari installs via File → Add to Dock.
+sourcevault app creates a real macOS app that opens your dashboard, so you get a Dock icon from day one.
+If you'd rather use the browser, open http://localhost:9000 lands in the same dashboard, where Chrome and Edge show an install icon in the address bar (or Settings → About → Install app) and Safari installs via File → Add to Dock.

 cd "$(brew --prefix)/opt/sourcevault/libexec"